Peter Bush (businessman)

 Peter Hallam Bush is an Australian business executive.
 He was previously the chairman of Southern Cross Austereo.
-He was managing director of McDonald's Australia Limited and a former director of Lion Nathan.
+He was managing director of McDonald's Australia and a former director of Lion Nathan.

 Early life and family

 Bush is the son of a Methodist minister and media personality, the Rev Roger Bush, and was born in Bulli, New South Wales.
 He was educated at Newington College (1964-1970) and Macquarie University.
 He married Adrienne Chartres on 17 August 1981 and is the father of a daughter and son.

 Business career

 He has been Chairman and CEO of Schwarzkopf Australasia and has held senior marketing positions with AGB McNair, Unilever, Johnson & Johnson and Arnott's.
 He was Managing Director of McDonald's Australia Limited from 2005 until retiring in 2010 due to ill health.
-In December 2011 he was appointed chairman of Nine Entertainment Co and he resigned in 2013.
+In December 2011 he was appointed chairman of Nine Entertainment and he resigned in 2013.

-Sporting
+Sport

 Bush is a past Commodore of the Cruising Yacht Club of Australia and headed the inquiry into the storm ravaged 1998 Sydney to Hobart Yacht Race.